JasssZhang/cse15l-lab-reports/lab1.md

 ![Image](screenshot2.png)

-Wokring directory: home
+Wokring directory: home.
 Here, the argument is lecture1, which is the name of a working directory.
 We can see that cd command with a directory as argument would direct us to that specific directory.
+There is no output.
 With pwd command, we see that we are directed to lecture1 directory.

 **Question 03**

 ![Image](screenshot3.png)

-Working directory: lecture1
+Working directory: lecture1.
 Here, the argument is Hello.java, which is a file name under working directory: lecture1.
 In this case, the file can be found, but cd command cannot work with a file.
 Thus, system would print "Not a directory", as an error message